Banner Logo

 Etsy faced the challenge.

 In their starting days, art and unique product marketplace Etsy offered a “1st-month special: no fees at all” promotion.
-But, when the listing fee was applied ( $0.10 per listing at the time ), there was an initial slump in new listing volumes: there were roughly 300 new items listed per day before the fees, but for the first five days afterward, their average was more like 160 per day.
+But, when the listing fee was applied ( $0.10 per listing at the time, $0.20 now ), there was an initial slump in new listing volumes: there were roughly 300 new items listed per day before the fees, but for the first five days afterward, their average was more like 160 per day.

 Question is, despite the backlash, Why has Etsy kept the listing fee for their sellers?